andrew-bn/RedisBoost/README.md

 Serialization
 ----------
-*This feature is not supported yet*
+*This feature is not supported yet.
+High priority task*